Poliomyelitis

 Inactivated poliovirus (IPV) vaccine or IPV-containing vaccine is recommended for:

-- routine vaccination of infants
+- routine vaccination of infants and children

 - routine booster vaccination in adults at higher risk of exposure to polio, such as healthcare workers and laboratory workers who may have contact with polio cases or poliovirus, and travellers to areas or countries where polio is epidemic or endemic